wasabikev/AI-UI/README.md

 3. Initialize the database: `flask db upgrade`
 4. Start the Flask server: `flask run`
 5. Access the application at `http://localhost:5000/`

-## Contributing

-Contributions are welcome!
-Please read the CONTRIBUTING.md file for details on how to submit pull requests.

 ## License